Louise H. Kellogg: Awards

 From 1992 to 1996, Kellogg received a grant from the National Science Foundation as a Presidential Faculty Fellow.
 She was invited to present the Francis Birch lecture (Structure and Dynamics: An Earth Odyssey) at the American Geophysical Union in 2001.
 She was elected fellow of the American Geophysical Union in 2010 and the American Association for the Advancement of Science in 2012.
 She was elected to the American Academy of Arts and Sciences in 2013.

+Personal life and death

+Kellogg was married to Doug Neuhauser.
+She was a longtime student of dance, and began serving on the board of directors for the Pamela Trokanski Dance Theatre in 2002.
+Kellogg also collaborated with dance professor Della Davidson to create Collapse (suddenly falling down), which used KeckCAVES data to insert geological images into a dance performance.
+The project won the Isadora Dance Award for visual design.

+In 2010, Kellogg survived breast cancer; in January 2019, she was diagnosed with metastatic breast cancer and died at her home in Vacaville, California, on April 15, 2019.

 Publications

 Kellogg published many influential papers over the course of her career.
 A selection follows.